Image by vecteezy.com

 Enlighten your team on why a change is needed.
 Employees might not agree, but they will be more inclined to accept the policy change.

-Oh yes, try to use humor whenever possible.
+Try to use humor when possible.
 It will make for an easier change in policy.

 5. Be definitive and make sure policies are implemented properly